team-pragmatic-chaos/team-pragmatic-chaos.github.io/index.md

 #### Advantages and Disadvantages
 This seq2seq model is able to capture the features of the steady background in the video very well.

 However,  seq2seq is not able to capture motion very well.
-We observe that the predicted frames are blurred and the bluriness increases with motion.
-Another major problem is this model can not be scaled for large images as it has Conv-LSTM cells in between the Conv and DeConv layers.
+We observe that the predicted frames are blurred and the blurriness increases with motion.
+Another major problem is this model cannot be scaled for large images as it has Conv-LSTM cells in between the Conv and DeConv layers.
 Conv-LSTM cells have fixed memory and we cannot handle large sized images during test time.

 ### Autoencoder Model